nathhB/nbsm/README.md

 * `OnEnter` : called when a new state is entered
 * `OnExit` : called when the current state is exited
-* `OnUpdate` : callted when the current state is updated (every time `NBSM_Update` is called)
+* `OnUpdate` : called when the current state is updated (every time `NBSM_Update` is called)

-State hooks are just callback calls, here is the callback prototype:
+State hooks are just callbacks; here is the prototype:

 `typedef void (*NBSM_StateHookFunc)(NBSM_Machine *machine, void *user_data);`

-Here is how to set a state's hooks:
+To set a state's hooks:

 ```
 NBSM_OnStateEnter(m, "foo", OnEnterFunc); // set the "OnEnter" hook of the "foo" state